 Technical Support: Tech support is available for FalconMail, printing, web usage, Falcon Online, and more.
-Students may call 386-506-3950 or email the Help Desk at Help Desk Information or Help Desk Information or Tech Help and Resources InfoGuide at https://library.daytonastate.edu/TechnologyResources/home.
+Students may call 386-506-3950 or email the Help Desk at Helpdesk@daytonastate.edu.
+Information can be found on the Help Desk Information or Tech Help and Resources InfoGuide at https://library.daytonastate.edu/TechnologyResources/home.